So, you’ve been served. You’re freaking out, right? Stop it.

 I’m a nerd.
-I usually write these posts with the Sith Code in mind.
-“Peace is a lie, there is only passion, through passion I gain strength.
+I usually write my vengeful articles with the Sith Code in mind. (“Peace is a lie, there is only passion, through passion I gain strength.
 Through strength, I gain power.
 Through power, I gain victory.
 Through victory, my chains will be broken.
-The Force shall free me.”
+The Force shall free me.”)

-So take that deep breath.
-Regardless of the complaints being made against you, regardless of the stakes–now is not the time to panic.
-The most important thing you need to do is keep calm and maintain your composure.
+Take that deep breath.
+Now is not the time to panic.
+Keep calm and maintain your composure.
 Put your emotions aside.
 Allowing your emotions to control you will affect your ability to think clearly.
 Don’t get caught up feeling sorry for yourself or feeling angry at your boss.
 Don’t waste your energy feeling anything until all is said and done.
-You don’t know how this is going to end.
+You don’t know how this will end.
 Agonizing over it is counterproductive and will only hurt you.

-Step 2: Read through the petition and ensure that you fully understand what your ex-owner’s claims are and what they hope to gain in court.
+Step 2: Read through the petition and ensure that you fully understand what your ex-employer’s claims are and what they hope to gain in court.

-Step 3: Once you understand the petition, determine whether or not you can rebut the claims made within it.
+Step 3: Once you understand the petition, determine whether you can rebut the claims made within it.

 For example, let’s consider a pretty typical lawsuit filed by salon owners: the NCA violation.
 A non-compete agreement is a clause in an employment contract that restricts a salon employee from working at a competing business within a reasonable radius for a reasonable amount of time.
 These contracts need to be written very specifically for them to be enforceable.
 The radius can’t be too far and the length of time cannot be excessive.
 It also needs to clearly state the capacity in which you can’t work.
 It needs to be very narrowly defined in order to be upheld.

-If the owner claims you violated a NCA, she will have to prove that you did.
+If the ex-employer claims you violated an NCA, she will have to prove that.
 She can do this by showing a printout of a salon website that lists you as a staff member or providing a business card of yours addressed to a salon within the radius.
-You will then be called upon to prove that you didn’t violate the NCA (or that the NCA was not properly written and/or did not apply to you due to your employment classification and is therefore completely unenforceable).
+You will then be called upon to prove that you didn’t violate the NCA, or that the NCA was unfairly/improperly written and/or did not apply to you due to your employment classification and is therefore completely unenforceable.

 Sometimes “answers” can be tricky.
 Let’s refer back to the NCA example.
-Suppose your ex-owner’s NCA states that you can’t work in another salon or similar beauty establishment with a 3 mile radius of their salon in the capacity of a nail technician or cosmetologist for 6 months.
-That is a reasonable, narrowly-defined NCA that is very likely to be upheld in court.
+Suppose your ex-employer’s NCA states that you can’t work in another salon or similar beauty establishment with a 3-mile radius of their salon in the capacity of a nail technician or cosmetologist for 6 months.
+That is a reasonable, narrowly-defined NCA that will likely be upheld in court.
 Let’s assume she can prove that you violated the NCA by taking a job at a salon 2.9 miles away as a hairdresser.